 Step 7: Store or Use the Chicken Slices

-After cutting the chicken breast into thin slices, you can use them immediately in your recipe or store them for later use.
-If you plan to use them right away, proceed with your chosen cooking method.
-If storing, place the chicken slices in an airtight container or wrap them tightly in plastic wrap and refrigerate.
+After cutting the chicken breast strips into thin slices, you can use them immediately in your recipe or store them later.
+If you plan to use them immediately, proceed with your chosen cooking method.

 Are Chicken Breast Cutlets Thin?